AmirHosseinRajabiGhozloo/Bachelor-Thesis/README.md

 For a thorough understanding of the methodology and outcomes, we recommend reviewing the corresponding research paper.

-Title: Application of machine and deep learning techniques to estimate NMR-derived permeability from conventional well logs and artificial 2D feature maps
+Entitled "Application of machine and deep learning techniques to estimate NMR-derived permeability from conventional well logs and artificial 2D feature maps"

 Published in: Journal of Petroleum Exploration and Production Technology, 2022